 We're very excited to welcome this year's speakers!
 They'll share insights and experience on cross-platform engineering, crucial career conversations, remote teams, technical leader burnout, and so much more.

 Looking to make the most of your conference experience?
-Check out our training workshops on April 29.
+We're hosting training workshops the day before the conference.

 When Julia Grace joined Slack 3 years ago, the company had fewer than 100 engineers.
 It’s now at more than 500, and her own team grew from 10 to 100 people in 2 years.
 Julia shares tips and stories from the leadership front lines as she learned how to rapidly scale herself and her leadership team during a period when her job was substantially changing every six months.